 You know how good your law firm is.
 The average person visiting your site via organic search has no idea and the person visiting your website via a referral has an inkling but would like some more information about what you do and how you do it.
 This is where publishing in-depth, authoritative content on your site comes in to play.
 You will need to publish information around pricing, so it makes sense to say as much as you can about what it is that you expect people to pay for.
 Use content to highlight your experience, expertise and authority across relevant areas of practice.

 It also makes sense to be transparent about who will be carrying out the work.
 People buy from people, as the old saying goes.
 Certainly, across all the law firm websites we manage, the bios of fee earners are always amongst the most visited pages, so don’t be shy.

 If you are ranked in the legal directories, have won awards, are industry accredited, then these ‘trust icons’ should be prominently displayed on your website – for desktop, mobile and tablet.

 Further, demonstrate authority and help build trust with potential instructing agents by highlighting to them, where possible, the terrific work you have carried out for others.

 If you have been published in relevant industry publications or called upon by the media for an opinion, make sure this is referenced on your site (and always ask for a link back to your site from such publications where possible).
 If you’ve worked on particularly complex or high-profile cases, try to leverage that as much as possible.

 If used properly, social media platforms relevant to your audience can be a great place to highlight thought leadership, knowledge share, debate, network and engage with potential clients.

 Further Guidance from the SRA

-The SRA has published further guidance as at 2 October 2018: Ethics Guidance Note: Transparency in price and service.
+The SRA has published further guidance here (current as of May 2021) and as at 2 October 2018 here: Ethics Guidance Note: Transparency in price and service.

 Get in touch today to discover how we can help enhance the online presence of your law firm